quii/go-http-reference-impl/bdd-draft.md

 BDD, as the name suggests should be *behaviour driven*, but what does that mean in practice?

 I try to set up my teams, so they have close collaboration with domain experts and stakeholders.
 Along with the development team they will try to understand what the next most valuable _behaviour_ we need to deliver to our customers.
 This is known as writing "user stories".
 It's important at this point not to get bogged down in **implementation details**.
-Think about what the user actually wants:
+Think about what the user actually wants.
+[Dave Farley has another excellent video discussing how to write effective user stories](https://www.youtube.com/watch?v=0HMsh459h5c).

-- Users don't want to log in.
-They want to purchase a book and have it delivered.
-- Users don't want to have an API endpoint so that our system can book a room when our React frontend does a POST to our backend for frontend.
-They want to book a hotel room.

 Even if you have the discipline to remain truly user focused, when you pick up that story to do, how do you start?

-In this post I will be referring to snippets from [my reference repo](https://github.com/quii/go-reference-repo) which is an example starting point of a project which pulls together a lot of the principles I use for writing web services in Go.
+In this post I will be referring to snippets from [my reference repo](https://github.com/quii/go-http-reference-impl) which is an example starting point of a project which pulls together a lot of the principles I use for writing web services in Go.
 It's just my opinion, and it won't be for everyone and won't cater for every context and need.
 This is not a framework, it's just ideas.
 Here are the kind of things it optimises for:

 - Able to run acceptance, unit and integration tests locally and without fuss.
 Should work out of the box. `./build.sh && git push` should be safe to go to prod.
 Emphasis on short cycle times, small-batch work for fast feedback-loops and reduce risk.
 - Package up in to a small Docker image for deployment.